sapphire120420/adventureworks-sales-insights/README.md

 - Key trends in customer acquisition and retention.

 ## Conclusion
-This project highlights the power of SQL in transforming raw data into actionable insights.
 By analyzing trends, evaluating performance, and identifying key drivers of business success, this project serves as a blueprint for data-driven decision-making in sales and marketing.